mr-karan/notes/docs/linux/most-used-commands.md

-# Find Top 10 shell commands from history
+# Most used shell commands

 Using `history` and a bunch of other Linux-fu commands, we can find out the top `10` most used commands in the shell history: